Baking with Almond Flour | Muffins

 Baking Muffins with Almond Four

 When using almond flour for baking the adjustments necessary for cookies will be different than for muffins, pastries or cake.
-It comes down to what you are baking with the almond flour and if you are trying to keep the baked goods completely gluten free foods.
-For the sake of baking muffins with almond flour, we are making the assumption that we are working to keep these muffins gluten free foods, although if you are seeking to make dairy and gluten free muffins, you can experiment with your recipe by substituting the eggs with alternative egg replacers.
+It comes down to what you are baking with the almond flour and if you are trying to keep the baked goods completely gluten-free foods.
+For the sake of baking muffins with almond flour, we are assuming that we are working to keep these muffins gluten-free foods, although if you are seeking to make dairy and gluten-free muffins, you can experiment with your recipe by substituting the eggs with alternative egg replacers.

 When you are baking with almond flour to make muffins there are two things you should know:

-- Since almond flour is denser than traditional flours, the muffins can sometimes end up crumbly, dry and almost more like a corn bread that has dried out rather than a soft, fluffy muffin with a crustier top.
+Since almond flour is denser than traditional flours, the muffins can sometimes end up crumbly, dry and almost more like cornbread that has dried out rather than a soft, fluffy muffin with a crustier top.

-- One flax egg: 1 tablespoon ground flax + 3 tablespoons water.
+One flax egg (1 tablespoon ground flax plus 3 tablespoons water).
 Mix and let sit for 5 minutes.